Red Garden – Only in death do they find true happiness

 So despite the singing sucking, the horror being dull, Red Garden is proving itself a brazen, involving character drama.
 And the yuri fans have GRACE.

-10 replies on “Red Garden – Only in death do they find true happiness”
+10 responses to “Red Garden – Only in death do they find true happiness”

 I love the female character design in this, it’s so refeshing, Claire is my favourite.
 I like the fact that it’s more pyschologcal than limbs flying everywhere, but the missing horror element certainly isn’t made up for by the singing.
 Make it stop! @_@;